 You’d learn about our entire production process, and focus on digitising our clients’ content, working alongside senior team members to create finished books.
 You’d have a full, transparent view of an acclaimed and innovative publishing business.

 EBW team members are supercharged with curiosity about how books can be made for paper and for screens.
 If you know about book, magazine or web production that’s great, but your curiosity is more important than your publishing experience.

 When we imagine what you’ve done before, we reckon:

 - you have recently graduated or have at least a year of work experience (part-time or full-time).
 This suggests to us that you know how to learn new skills, can work on a team, and finish projects independently.

 - you have a track record of extra-mural activity, such as leading a club or university society, starting a small business, or contributing meaningfully to a volunteer organisation.
 We’ve found a high correlation between stellar team members and extra-mural leadership.

 - your work or studies have given you skills in creating and improving content.
 This suggests that you know how to make books better.

 - Doing meaningful work that’s good for the world is a priority for you.

 - You have happy, healthy relationships with fellow team members.

-In this position, you will earn R8000 per month for up to three months.
+In this position, you will earn R8000 per month for a period of three to six months.
 EBW team members use their own computers.
 If you don’t have one, we’ll loan you money (short-term, interest-free) to help you buy your own.
 While you will work remotely, you do need to be based in Cape Town for training and team gatherings.